Sevilla re-sign Rakitic from Barcelona for €1.5m | Goal.com

 Sevilla have re-signed Croatian midfielder Ivan Rakitic from Barcelona for an initial fee of €1.5 million.

-The Andalucian club have confirmed that they've reached an agreement with Barca on Tuesday which will see the 32-year-old head back to Ramon Sanchez-Pizjuan Stadium ahead of the new season.
+The Andalucian club have confirmed that they've reached an agreement with Barca which will see the 32-year-old head back to Ramon Sanchez-Pizjuan Stadium ahead of the new season.

 The final transfer could end up costing Sevilla a total of €10 million including variables, with Rakitic committing to a four-year contract with the club.